Logiqx/covid-stats/docs/deaths-by-vax-status/README.md

 Hopefully this article gives a little insight into how this dataset is being created by the ONS.

 It should be clear why Jan-Mar 2021 has now disappeared (due to the methodology) which is the one downside of the 2021 census data.
 Using names and addresses from the 2021 census is clearly preferable to the 2011 census data though, and it has more than halved the number of excluded persons.
+It's certainly a shame that the first few months of 2021 are unavailable but processing of real-world data often involves compromises.

 By using census data the methodology neatly sidesteps the fundamental problems presented by unknown denominators, especially for the unvaccinated population.
+There is a fair bit of talk about the unvaccinated population size being under-represented but that is based solely on the belief that NIMS is providing an accurate populate estimate.

-I'm also firmly of the opinion that ONS population estimates from 2021 are way more accurate than counting NHS numbers known to NIMS.
-I'll try to write up something about NIMS vs ONS population in the near future.
+I'm firmly of the opinion that ONS population estimates from 2021 are way more accurate than simply counting NHS numbers known to NIMS.
+I'll try to write up something about NIMS vs ONS for population estimates in the near future.
+If you believe the census figure, unvaccinated persons aren't really under-represented in the population samples from the 2021 census.

+There are plenty of dodgy graphs using this dataset; either showing simple counts of deaths, crude mortality rates (not age adjusted) or charts for individual age groups, manipulated by alternative denominators.
+It's quite amazing how many people still fall for such misleading charts.

 I don't know why children have been removed from this release (i.e. under 18).
-It could be related to using the the personal demographics service whereas previously editions used the Public Health Data Asset (PHDA, specific to the 2011 census).
+It could be related to the Personal Demographics Service for the 2021 census data, whereas previously editions used the Public Health Data Asset (PHDA), specific to the 2011 census.

-It would be nice to see 5 year age-bands, if possible.
-The 10 year age-bands may however be better suited due to the resultant tighter confidence intervals.
-It would be nice if both of these points (children and 5 year age bands) could be clarified by someone at the ONS.
+It would also be nice to see 5 year age bands, if possible.
+The 10 year age bands may however be better suited due to the resultant tighter confidence  intervals.
+Perhaps both of these points (children and 5 year age bands) will be clarified by someone at the ONS.

 Anyways, that's all folks.
 I hope this article was interesting and / or useful.